 What do you think about our camping at High Cliff State Park?
 Have any questions about campground booking or camping tents?
 Or anything else?
 Drop a comment or email me and I will be happy to help.
 Looking forward to connecting.

 Looking for more weekend trips?
 Check out this state park with several rewarding trails or this one where the canyons put up an otherworldly show.
 The other show is Fall Colors and Up North Michigan tops it.
 And sometimes, camping can really go wrong like this.
-Although Alaska is in the USA, it is an out-of-the-world experience, here are all places we visited in Alaska.
+Although Alaska is in the USA, it is an out-of-the-world experience, here are all the places we visited in Alaska.

-Cheers and Safe Travels!
+Cheers, and Safe Travels!

 How about our stories to your inbox?